-In this project, both formative and summative assessment is applied.
-The project is always assessed as a whole, taking into account the deliverables, your behaviour in meetings, and other activities that can be observed by the supervisory team.

-During the project, the following formal assessment moments are applied:
+In this project formative and summative assessment are applied.
+The project is always assessed as a whole, taking into account the final deliverables, your attitude in meetings, and other activities that can be observed by the supervisory team.
+During the project the following formal assessment moments apply, related to project's milestones: